LucasFGreenlee/simple-chess-game-lucas/README.md

     Installation:
         https://simple-chess-game007.netlify.app/

     This app works as a realistic chessboard, allowing the user to drag and drop any piece anywhere they want on the board, as in real life.
 It is a two player game made through HTML CSS and Javascript.
-I found my best way to approach the project was to take everything one step at a time, slow and steady wins the race!
+I found my best way to approach the project was to take everything one step at a time.

     A piece of code I am proud of: addEventListener("dragstart", function () {})